Neceros/MicosReligions/README.md

 # Mico's Religions
 ## Mod for Religions of Rimworld

 Each religion can have a set of variables which indicate what a pawn must do, have, or be in order to join a religion.
 There’s a lot of stuff to cover.

-For a brief panic here’s an [example religion template](https://github.com/basarab1504/ReligionsOfRimworld-2.0/wiki/RELIGION-DEF-EXAMPLE).
-Just check it over and then come back here I’ll explain it.
+For a brief panic here’s the [full religion example](https://github.com/basarab1504/ReligionsOfRimworld-2.0/wiki/RELIGION-DEF-EXAMPLE).
+Just check it over and then come back here and relax, because I’ll explain it.

 ### The Core
 ```xml